THE FEAST OF TABERNACLES

 Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

-There were seven “feasts of the Lord.”
-Each of the seven feasts has a kingdom-wide fulfillment and each has a personal fulfillment in the life of the individual believer in Christ.
+In Leviticus chapter 23, God prescribed seven religious feasts for ancient Israel.
+Each feast is symbolic, having both a kingdom-wide fulfillment and a personal fulfillment in the life of the individual believer in Christ.
 The kingdom-wide fulfillment of the feast of Tabernacles is the eternal reign of Christ.
 The personal fulfillment of Tabernacles is the coming of the Father and the Son through the Holy Spirit to make Their eternal home in the personality of the saint.

 THE FEAST OF TABERNACLES

-There were seven feasts of the Lord.
-These seven feasts are set forth in the twenty-third chapter of the Book of Leviticus.
-Each of the seven feasts has a great kingdom-wide fulfillment and each has a personal fulfillment in the life of the individual believer in Christ:
+There were seven religious feasts prescribed by the Lord.
+These seven feasts are described in Leviticus chapter 23.
+These seven feasts are symbolic, and each has both a great kingdom-wide fulfillment and a personal fulfillment in the life of the individual believer in Christ:

 - Passover (Leviticus 23:5).